Hire people who keep delivering.

 How it works

-From job description to behavioral fit, in four steps.
+From job description to who’s wired for the role, in four steps.

-One brief per role.
-Plug it into the hiring tools you already run.
+Map it once per role, then plug it into the hiring tools you already run.

 Step 01